top of page

 Target Areas & Beneficiaries

-Geographic Focus: Southern Shan / South-East Myanmar
+Geographic Focus: Southern Shan State and South-East Myanmar

 Beneficiary Groups: